sdmccaul/udacity-da-viz/README.md

 ## Key Insights for Presentation

 The main insight is that the bikeshare program is used by a very specific group of people, in very specific ways.
+While the program is popular, and increasing in popularity, that popularity is limited to a dedicated subscriber base.
+That subscribership is itself limited to mostly young men, moving around downtown San Francisco.
+As the program continues, it might focus on building up ridership in new areas, among new types of users.